Diplomacy and World Affairs

 Opportunities of interest to DWA graduates include service with U.S. government agencies, such as the Department of State and the Foreign Service, the Peace Corps, the Agency for International Development (USAID), the Department of Defense, and the Central Intelligence Agency, as well as careers with the United Nations or one of its affiliated agencies, and in the non-governmental organization (NGO) community.
 Students also have an opportunity to prepare themselves for work in the general fields of international business and banking, law, journalism, or the academic world.

-The DWA major completes six core courses (24 units), a language requirement, and at least four more courses in international relations, two of which must be DWA courses.
+The DWA major completes six core courses (24 units), a language requirement, and at least 16 more credits in international relations, two of which must be DWA courses.

 Core Courses (24 units, 6 courses)